Best Wood for Restaurant Table Tops (Oak vs Maple vs Walnut)

 Top 6 of Wood Choice For Restaurant Table Tops

-You’ll see side-by-side data on Janka hardness (scratch resistance), heat and water performance, average price ranges, and best use cases by venue type.
+You’ll see side-by-side data on Janka hardness, heat and water performance, average price ranges, and best use cases by venue type.
 Use these quick comparisons to choose the ideal table tops for restaurants that match your brand and stand up to daily service.

 Why Are Restaurant Table Tops Important?